ARossiter0/Memoranda/Deliverable1.md

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)

+Note: We had an icebreaker video meeting on 10/18/2020 where we collectively determined the following information.

 **Topic you chose:**
 	>Topic 2 - Teacher Course Planning Tool
+	>We chose this topic because we all have some
+	>domain experience.
+We have all been students,
+	>and some of us (Tristan) are teachers.

 **Sprint Number:**
 	>1

 **Scrum Master**:
 	>Maayan Janow
+	>Mayaan Janow has ~2 years of professional
+	>experience in Agile and Scrum methodologies.
+	>She knows more about these topics than any
+	>of the other group members.

 **Git Master**:
 	>Tristan Johnson
+	>Tristan has a little bit of experience using
+	>git and github with school projects in the
+	>past.
+He asked for the challenge of being the
+	>git master, because he wants to get more
+	>experience with it.

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.